Greece admits veering from bailout obligations

 Trying to take advantage of a shift in Europe towards more growth-friendly policy measures, the government is pressing to soften the punishing terms of a bailout that is keeping Greece solvent but also driving it deeper into recession.

-Stournaras, a liberal economist who was sworn in shortly before meeting the troika, said Greece's fiscal adjustment programme had been slowed by an election in May and a ballot re-run on June 17.
+Stournaras, a liberal economist who was sworn in shortly before meeting the troika, said Greece's fiscal adjustment program had been slowed by an election in May and a ballot re-run on June 17.

-"The economy has gone through two difficult elections and the programme is off track in some respects, and it is on track in others," he told reporters.
+"The economy has gone through two difficult elections and the program is off track in some respects, and it is on track in others," he told reporters.

 "The troika people told me jokingly that I'm not going to have a good time at the Eurogroup on Monday," he said, referring to his first meeting next week with fellow finance ministers of the 17-nation euro zone.